 Just to provide a reverse example, here’s Jenna Talackova, who placed in the Top 12 in last year’s Miss Universe Canada contest:

 Which locker room would Talackova be safer in, the men’s or the women’s?
-I think it’s fair to objectively say that she is quite a beautiful woman, and subjecting her to a men’s locker room because she was born male is most definitely not in the best interest of her safety and well-being.
+I think it’s fair to objectively say that she is quite a beautiful woman, and subjecting her to a men’s locker room because she was assigned male at birth is most definitely not in the best interest of her safety and well-being.

 According to what I think McGinley is saying though, Davis and Talackova should have to drop trou and let someone else assess the current state of their genitals in order to determine which facility they’re allowed to use.
 Exposing transgender people to that kind of skepticism and humiliation surely cannot be the only solution “on which social comity is built.”
 And what exactly does that “social comity” mean, exactly?
 That women won’t have to see a trans woman’s penis?
 What exactly is the problem that really needs to be solved?
 If the answer is “safety,” then that’s just an unfounded, prejudiced assumption that trans people are somehow more likely to be dangerous or predatory.
 If the answer is, “trans people’s bodies are icky,” that’s outright intolerance.
 And if the answer is just that people should never have to see a genital that they don’t have one of themselves, that’s an argument with no foundation whatsoever.

 McGinley also defends the idea that imposing heteronormative standards is not a problematic thing to do: